-- 1. A letter of verification from one named referee confirming the applicant's ability and suitability to undertake the research. - 2.
+- 1. A letter verifying the applicant's competency to undertake the research from one named referee who is independent of the project.
+The exception is where an application is made by a PhD student, in which case that reference must be from their supervisor. - 2.
 Detailed costings of proposed research. - 3.
 Where relevant, a copy of a detailed quotation received from proposed specialist/s. - 4.
-Where relevant, correspondence from the NMI stating that the applicant has discussed the application and that there is permission in principle for the proposed work based on the project rationale.
-Considering the short timescale of this scheme, it is advisable, if a proposal will require licenses to alter and/or export, that those discussions should include the methodology detail. - 5.
-Where relevant, correspondence confirming permission in principle for fieldwork from both the landowner and from NMS, or from both the responsible Senior Archaeologist and Senior Architect in the case of research in proximity to a National Monument, or from the relevant Senior Inspector within the Historic Environment Division of DfC in the case of research in proximity to a scheduled historic monument or a monument in State Care/Guardianship. - 6.
-Where relevant, a copy of the Ordnance Survey map with the site or sites marked.
+Where relevant, correspondence from the NMI or Department for Communities stating that the applicant has discussed the application and that there is permission in principle for the proposed work based on the project rationale.
+It is strongly advised, if a proposal will require licences to alter and/or export, that those discussions should include the methodology detail.